spring-projects/spring-boot/spring-actuator/docs/Features.md

 ## Customizing Logging

-Spring Zero uses SLF4J for logging, but leaves the implementation open.
+Spring Actuator uses SLF4J for logging, but leaves the implementation open.
 The Starter projects and the Actuator use JDK native logging by default, purely because it is always available.
 A default configuration file is provided for JDK logging, and also for log4j and